syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

  ## Step 3: Add a Basic ListView

- 1. To initialize the control, import the Chart namespace into your code.
+ 1. To initialize the control, import the ListView namespace into your code.
  2. Initialize [SfListView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.html).

 {% tabs %}